“Old Timers and Summer Bands” theme - If you held an amateur radio license 25 years ago or longer

 “Summer Time Bands” are 15, 10, and 6 meters.
-You can get 5 additional bonus points for each 15, 10, and 6 meter QSO.
+You can add 5 bonus points for each 15, 10, and 6 meter QSO.
 (As always, you can only work each station/callsign once per band).
-Remember to keep count of all special QSO’s to submit as your bonus points.
-As always for your WES result submissions keep track of your QSO’s, SPC’s, and S/T/C’s as well.

 The SKCC's Weekend Sprintathon is open to all licensed amateurs, as well as shortwave listeners.
 All participants must use a straight key, sideswiper, or bug unless you qualify for an exemption, as stated in the SKCC Key Policy..